-Given the large number of soil properties, spectrometers, algorithms, and the assessment of both spectrometer repeatability and model accuracy, the experiments became extremely complex and computationally intensive.
+Given the large number of soil properties, spectrometers, and algorithms and the assessment of both spectrometer repeatability and model accuracy, the experiments became extremely complex and computationally intensive.
 To improve the computational efficiency of the study, we aggregated the data from the 280 subplots into 56 plots by averaging the spectra and soil properties (Fig. 2).
-Subplot samples were similar and we assumed that aggregating them would not seriously affect the variability in the data and the modelling.
-Conclusions drawn from the results of the 56 plot data were compared to results from the 280 subplot data, but using only the best spectrometers and algorithm (see below, subsection 'Assessment on data from subplots').
+Subplot samples were similar, and we assumed that aggregating them would not seriously affect the variability in the data and the modelling.
+Conclusions drawn from the results of the 56 plot data were compared to results from the 280 subplot data but using only the best spectrometers and algorithm (see below, Sect.
+2.4.4 "Assessment on data from subplots").